mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 For example, a Stack Overflow question titled, "Why does VS Code crash when I do X?" is actually a bug report; VS Code should not crash when you do pretty much anything.
 Posting answers to bug report questions can be counterproductive, as the asker may be happy with the workaround and never file a proper bug report against the product.
 In these cases, I usually leave a comment telling the user to file a bug report over on Github.

-Other times, the distinction is more subtile.
+Other times, the distinction is more subtle.
 Consider a question titled, "Why doesn't JavaScript IntelliSense work in VS Code?".
 Depending on precisely how JavaScript IntelliSense is not working, this question technically could fall into any of the three buckets:

 - If it's a user configuration issue, then this is a real question that belongs on Stack Overflow.
 - If we expect IntelliSense to work in this case but it doesn't, then it's a bug report.